angarsky/diveintopython/learn/functions.md

 In summary, Python supports functional programming paradigms through higher-order functions and `lambda` expressions.

-## How to write a function in python
+## How to Write a Function in Python

 In Python, a function is defined using the `def` keyword, followed by the name of the function, and a set of parentheses that may contain parameters.
 The code block that performs the task is indented under the `def` statement.